 Field placement: Community Food Bank of Southern Arizona

 Dani developed a capacity assessment to identify infrastructure and programmatic assets and needs of the anti-hunger programs that partner with the food bank.
 Dani then developed a handbook and technical assistance curriculum to increase the capacity of partner agencies by ensuring a dignified experience at their emergency food programs.

-Dani is developing an advocacy toolkit for local communities working to de-criminalize homelessness across the U.S. Dani is supporting advocates with marginalized identities throughout this process to ensure their priorities lead the effort.
+Dani developed an advocacy toolkit for local communities working to de-criminalize homelessness across the U.S. Dani supported advocates with marginalized identities throughout this process to ensure their priorities lead the effort.